 In the previous article you have learnt about how to treat warning messages as errors in Visual Studio.
 In this article I will explain how to treat selective warnings as error.

 In general, each warning message reported has a different meaning that must be investigated and fixed.
 But most of the time, the developer ignores the warning messages.
 However, it might affect your code stability or performance.
 As per the good debugging practice, you must consider warning messages as errors and be cleared by fixing them safely.
 To make this happen, we must have some mandatory mechanism to consider warning messages as errors.

-In the previous article, I have explained how to convert all warning messages as errors.
-But sometimes not all the warning errors have a negative impact on the application.
-In this case we can choose selective warning messages (level3) and inform the compiler to treat them as error.
+In the previous article, I have explained how to convert all warning messages into errors.
+But sometimes, not all the warning errors harm the application.
+In this case, we can choose selective warning messages (level3) and inform the compiler to treat them as errors.

 To do this, we must have a list of warning messages and their corresponding error codes.
 The Microsoft repository provides a list of Warning messages and solution.
 Yow would need to refer to this list and prepare the list of warning codes to be considered as an error.

 In the below image, I have selected CS0108 and CS0164 warnings.